All Episodes

 For one thing, Bush is not listening to what God's telling him.

-He's telling God, he's praying to God.
+He's telling God he's praying to God.

-He is it's exactly the opposite.
+It's exactly the opposite.

-What is what is the root fear here?
+What is the root fear here?

 The fear is of making somebody mad.